Skye Workshop Information

 Where required you will be taught the basic principles of photography and how to get the best from your camera.
 For those wanting to improve their skills we will focus on techniques specific to landscape photography.

 The workshop will start on the night of your arrival day with introductions and a preliminary group discussion about the basic principles involved with photography and understanding your camera controls.
-For the following three full days we will be out on location around Skye putting these principles into practise and combining a tour of the sights of Skye with learning your new skill.
+For the following four full days we will be out on location around Skye putting these principles into practise and combining a tour of the sights of Skye with learning your new skill.

 On the dates the courses are being held the sunrise and sunset are at more sociable hours and the days are quite short.
 The principle of the course is to have a flexible structure depending on the group’s requirement but ideally we would be looking to be out for sunrise/sunset as this is the time for the best light, a key ingredient to landscape photography.